 How to Fix

-Providing your apple tree with a quality fertilizer at regular intervals will help ensure it has the proper nutrients to thrive, which can prevent early leaf drop.
+Providing your apple tree with a quality fertilizer at regular intervals will help ensure it has the proper nutrients to thrive, which helps prevent early leaf drop.

-Chemical fertilizers are typically more potent than natural fertilizers, and therefore only need to be used 1-2 times a year.
-Mature apple trees normally like fertilizer with a balanced NPK (such as a 5-5-5), while younger apple trees prefer one with slightly higher nitrogen.
-A good fertilizer to use for apple trees is Down to Earth’s Fruit Tree Mix, which can be found on Amazon.
+Chemical fertilizers are typically more potent than natural fertilizers, and therefore need to be used less often.
+Mature apple trees normally like fertilizer with a balanced NPK (such as a 5-5-5), while younger apple trees prefer one with slightly higher nitrogen to help with foliage growth.

 Whichever method you choose, remember that soil pH is equally as important (if not more than nutrients).
 After all, if the apple tree’s soil is too acidic or alkaline, the roots won’t be able to absorb nutrients properly from the soil.

-Transplant shock can create excess stress for apple trees and lead to their leaves curling and dropping early.
+Transplant shock creates excess stress for apple trees and leads to their leaves curling and dropping early.
 Generally, transplant shock occurs when apple trees go through a stressful relocation or repotting.
-Transplant shock’s effects can be reduced by doing a swift transplant and preventing damage to the rootball.

 If you’ve recently relocated or repotted your apple tree, its early leaf loss could likely be caused by transplant shock.

-Sometimes, you just need to move your apple tree.
+Sometimes, you just need to relocate your apple tree.
 For example, you might find that a different part of your land suits them better.
-Or maybe you have a potted apple tree that has poor soil drainage and needs to be repotted with fresh soil.
+Or maybe you have a potted apple tree that has poor soil drainage and needs to be repotted with fresh potting soil.

-In either case, transplant shock can be one of the most stressful events for apple trees, depending on their current state of health and how intrusive the transplant is.
+In either case, transplant shock is one of the most stressful events for apple trees, depending on their current state of health and how intrusive the transplant is.

 I’ve transplanted many fruit trees and have recently repotted my Fuji apple tree.
 Because of this, I feel like I have this process down pretty well.